wanliqun/cgo-game-server/DESIGN.md

 Establishes TCP/UDP connection to the remote server and handles connection lifecycle.

 - Reconnection Mechanism
-Implements an exponential backoff retry mechanism to automatically reconnect to the server in case of connection loss or abnormal conditions.
+Implements a retry mechanism to automatically reconnect to the server in case of connection loss or abnormal conditions.

 - API Interface
 Provides a wrapped API interface that abstracts away the underlying network communication and error handling, allowing users to interact with the server in a straightforward manner.